Confirming your appearance:

-The court will ask you to wear a juror button while you are in the courthouse and during lunch breaks so staff, witnesses, and attorneys can easily identify you as a juror.
+The court will ask you to wear a juror button while you are in the courthouse and during lunch breaks.
+It makes it easier for staff, witnesses, and attorneys can easily identify you as a juror.
 Please remember to return the button at the end of each day, or when you are excused from service on that day.

-On the day you report for jury service you will receive a comprehensive orientation about jury service Feel free to bring a book to help pass the time.
+On the day you report for jury service you will receive a comprehensive orientation about jury service.

 Proper attire is required by everyone entering the Malheur County Circuit Court and will be strictly enforced.
 Anyone not properly dressed upon arriving in the courtroom may be sent away until properly dressed.